 To keep target audiences in communities with an interest in Cameco operations informed, Cameco commits to:

-- providing timely posting to our website of information related to an environmental event that triggers a notification to the Canadian Nuclear Safety Commission under Section 29 of the General Nuclear Safety and Control Regulations;
+- Providing timely posting to our website information related to an environmental event that triggers a notification to the Canadian Nuclear Safety Commission under Section 29 of the General Nuclear Safety and Control Regulations.

-- quarterly posting to our website summaries of non-routine environmental incidents, such as spills, as classified by the province of Saskatchewan;
+- Posting to our website summaries of non-routine environmental incidents, such as discharges and discoveries/releases, as classified by the province of Saskatchewan.

-- formally meeting with representatives of the Northern Saskatchewan Environmental Quality Committee (NSEQC) to provide information on our environmental performance and any significant operational changes at our sites;
+- Formally meeting through Cameco and government-sponsored committees and meetings with local communities or their elected representatives to provide information on our environmental performance and any significant operational changes at our sites.

-- conducting regular tours of our operations for members of the NSEQC regional sub-committee, members of the Athabasca Working Group and other community members to increase public knowledge and understanding of our operations;
+- Conducting tours of our operations for members of government-sponsored committees, local community representatives, and other interested parties to increase public knowledge and understanding of our operations.

-- communicating technical aspects of uranium mining and milling in plain language, including talking to aboriginal elders in their native language;
+- Communicating technical aspects of uranium mining and milling in plain language, including talking to Indigenous elders in their native language.

-- regularly reviewing with community leaders and others how and what we communicate to ensure relevant information is reaching each site's target audience; and
+- Regularly reviewing with community leaders and others how and what we communicate to ensure relevant information is reaching each site’s target audience.